News & Events

 For many people, culture is central to their identity and wellbeing.
-Being strong in culture can include learning about, recognising and celebrating stories, connecting with Elders and community, exploring what culture means to you and practicing it when you can.
+Being strong in culture can include learning about and celebrating stories, connecting with Elders and community, exploring what culture means to you and practicing it when you can.

 2) Strong spirit

 Taking care of your spirit can help you feel grounded, positive and confident in who you are.
-Being strong in spirit can be about where your ancestors lived, connection to the spiritual world, your belief system and where you practice culture.
-Your spirit thrives on being connected to the earth, the world around you and others.
+Being strong in spirit can be about where your ancestors lived, connection to the spiritual world and your belief system.
+It can also be about where you practice culture.
+Connecting to the earth, the world around you and others will help your spirit thrive.
 By giving back to those around you can help your spirit grow strong and healthy.

 3) Strong mind

 We all get stressed and feel a bit mentally tired at times.
-Sometimes we can get stuck stressing about things that have happened that we can’t change or even things in the future that haven’t happened or may never happen.
-When we have trouble dealing with the stress, it can lead to poor mental health, and we can turn to unhealthy things to try and feel better.
+Sometimes we get stuck stressing about things that have happened that we can’t change.
+Or even things in the future that haven’t happened or may never happen.
+When we have trouble dealing with the stress, it can lead to poor mental health, and we can turn to unhealthy things to help us feel better.
 Learning positive coping strategies can help you break the stress cycle.
 Things like meditation or mindfulness, painting, artistic activities, or simply sitting quietly on country can help you rest your mind.

 4) Strong identity

 Your identity is how you understand yourself and often how others understand you.
 It encompasses everything that makes you who you are and can be a reflection of how your spirit is feeling.
-A good way to start maintaining a strong identity is to spend time doing things that you enjoy and that feel right for you.
-This might be connecting to community, family and friends, connecting with culture or participating in activities that make you feel good about yourself.
+One way to maintain a strong identity is to spend time doing things that you enjoy and that feel right for you.
+This might be connecting to community, family and friends, or culture.
+Or it could involve participating in activities that make you feel good about yourself.

 5) Strong purpose

 Having a strong purpose gives you the direction, drive and motivation to achieve what you want from your life.
-A strong purpose will help you feel better able to confront challenges that you may come across and add positively to the lives of others.
+A strong purpose will help you feel better able to confront challenges and add positively to the lives of others.
 Setting goals is a great way to start building a sense of purpose.
 By setting, striving for and achieving goals, you can keep your spirit and mind strong and help your overall wellbeing.